-- Don’t link up on social media link ups (ie. bloglovin, twitter, facebook, pinterest, etc… if you aren’t willing to pay attention to your notifications that you have new followers and follow back – granted that these aren’t spam accounts or totally different niches than you are interested in.)
+- Don’t link up on social media link ups (ie. twitter, facebook, pinterest, etc…) if you aren’t willing to pay attention to your notifications that you have new followers and follow back, unless the account is a totally different niche than what you are interested in.

 o Share link ups you like.

 - Sharing helps your fellow bloggers get more exposure.
-Share on Pinterest, Twitter, Sverve, Stumbleupon, Facebook, Google+, or whatever social site you prefer.
+Share on Pinterest, Twitter, Facebook, or whatever social site you prefer.
 Just share… sharing is caring.

 o Visit other blog’s party pages.
-This is a great way to find other blogs to link up and share posts with.
+This is a great way to find other link parties.

 o Use your best post picture.

 - I’m not saying you have to be a professional photographer, but when there are over 100+ link ups, a good picture will provide more clicks/visits.
-Pictures are important and you can use PicMonkey to spruce them up and add text to the image.
+Pictures are important and you can use PicMonkey or Canva to spruce them up.

 - Adding text to your image may be useful for those link ups that have a limited amount of description text available.
 I’ve been to a few parties where I could not type out the entire title of my blog post because there was only 15 letters allowed in the title.*